Warmth and Temperature Regulation

 rapidly, nearly 4 times faster than an adult.
 Premature and low-birthweight babies don't

 have much body fat.
-Their bodies may be too young to control their own temperature,
+Their bodies may not be ready to control their own temperature,

 even in a warm environment.
 Even full-term and healthy newborns may not be able to keep